Login with your member password below to see your content

 From my journal (recorded during one of our stays here):

-Our son William is ‘chilling’ back at our B&B, the Laconda Rosa, which probably means he’s playing X-box.
-(There’s only so much old-world culture a boy can absorb at a time.)
-But he loves it here: revisiting the sights, listening to tales of the Romans vs the Goths and the Norman invasions, as told by any number of seasoned locals, always willing to share their town’s old stories.
+Our son William is ‘chilling’ back at our B&B, the Le Rocce, which probably means he’s playing Xbox.
+(There’s only so much old-world culture a young man can absorb at a time.)
+But he loves it here: revisiting the sights, listening to tales of the Romans vs. the Goths and the Norman invasions as told by any number of seasoned locals, always willing to share their town’s old stories.
+They make it sound as if it all happened just the other day.
+Centuries seem like mere weeks.

 Either way, this little town has a way of expressing its character and touching one’s heart.
 Despite a history of some hardship, or perhaps because of that, a carefree atmosphere pervades here from balcony to basement.